-On Friday, April 21, 2017, senior English majors will each give a 20-minute oral presentation based on an essay originally written for one of their 300-level literature classes.
+On Friday, April 12, 2019, senior English majors will each give a 20-minute oral presentation based on an essay originally written for one of their 300-level literature classes.
 The audience for each presentation will be a panel of three Wittenberg English professors, at least two other seniors who are also presenting during their session, and any other Wittenberg students who would like to attend.
 We assume that all senior English majors will be in attendance at panels other than their own.
-Majors can earn up to two colloquium credits for attending, one for each session of three presentations attended.
+Majors can earn up to two colloquium credits for attending full sessions, one for each session of three presentations attended.

 The faculty panel will have a chance to ask questions after the presentation and discuss ideas and reactions with the student presenter before assigning a grade.
 Although the choice of the essay is up to each student, the English department has set the following guidelines, listed below.